6 Tips for Being a Responsible Credit Card Holder

 1. Pay Your Credit Card Dues on Time

-The first and foremost condition of being a responsible credit card holder is to pay your credit card dues on time.
-Take this to be a cardinal rule that you simply have to follow without exception.
+The first and foremost rule of being a responsible credit card holder is to pay your dues on time.
+Consider this a cardinal rule that must be followed without exception.
+Timely payment helps you avoid late fees and keeps your credit score intact.
+It also demonstrates financial discipline to lenders.

 2. Pay Your Credit Card Dues in Full